datfinesoul/aws-sso-roller/README.md

 ## Overview

+Enumerates all of the AWS SSO permission-sets you have access to in your organization, and creates corresponding profiles in your `~/.aws/config` file.

-The script creates a new SSO OIDC Client for each region it is used in.
-Users will have to auth with SSO via their own browser.
-The script then continues to add every the SSO role assigned to the user in each of the accounts of the organization.
+This script creates a reusable SSO OIDC Client for each region it is used in in case of subsequent runs.
+(Unless you are running this for multiple organizations, usually only one client is created)

 ## Helper Alias

-Assuming you have [fzf](https://github.com/junegunn/fzf) installed, the following alias is a nice helper for picking SSO profiles after this script has run.
+After you've successfully run `aws-sso-roller`, and assuming you have [fzf](https://github.com/junegunn/fzf) installed, the following alias is a nice helper for picking SSO profiles once the initial `aws sso login` is completed.

 ```bash
 alias sso='export AWS_PROFILE=$(sed -n "s/\[profile \(.*\)\]/\1/gp" ~/.aws/config | fzf)'